B21amish/lapa_database/README.md

 ## changelog

+### v0.0.4

+- rename to lapa database.
+- fix bug in create_database that occured in default data insertion.
+- add logs to gitignore.
+- change psycopg2 to psycopg2-binary in setup.py.

 ### v0.0.3

 - created utils folder containing CommonOperations.py under which the common functions used across modules are stored.